Dearth of doctors drags on China private healthcare drive

 GOVERNMENT DRIVE

-Beijing wants to open the sector as China's burgeoning middle class, aging society and environmental pollution fuel demand for more and better healthcare.
+Beijing wants to open the sector as China's burgeoning middle class, ageing society and environmental pollution fuel demand for more and better healthcare.

 Currently, patients flock to the top hospitals for care because of the perceived poor quality of local primary care institutions, putting enormous pressure on big city hospitals.